DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/selection.md

 ## Basic Setup

 Import the `SelectionState` and `TableSelection` plugins to set up a simple Grid with selection enabled.
-The following example demonstrates how to configure selection.
-Specify the selection in the `SelectionState` plugin’s `selection` property and subscribe to the `update:selection` event.
-Use the `.sync` modifier to setup two-way binding for a property.
+Specify the selection using the `SelectionState` plugin’s `selection` property and subscribe to the `update:selection` event.
+Use the `.sync` modifier for two-way binding.

 .embedded-demo({ "path": "grid-selection/basic", "showThemeSelector": true })